WATCH: How Often You Should Be Washing Your Bathroom Towels, According to Experts

-Hey, we get it, doing chores is annoying.
+Hey, we get it.
+Doing chores is annoying.
 But, according to a survey conducted by GE, there are a few things in your home that you should be washing way, way, more often than you're currently doing.
 And that, my friends, includes your bath towels.

-A few weeks ago, GE polled 1,509 people ages 18 and over around the nation who happily admitted to the dirty little secret that they rarely wash their towels.
+Recently, GE polled 1,509 people ages 18 and over around the nation who happily admitted to the dirty little secret that they rarely wash their towels.
 According to the poll's results, "50% of those polled live by the philosophy that ‘I'm clean when I use it' because they all admit to using their bath towel at least five times before throwing it in the washer," GE said in a release.
 "An additional 14% use their bath towels more than eight times before it hits the laundry basket."

 And though you may think washing your towels this little may be no big deal, in truth, it can lead to a few nasty germs and different bacteria infesting your bathroom.